Kyysel/softwerk-battleship/README.md

 ## Evolutions
 The project does not contain test cases at the moment as I focused on having something that worked in the given amount of time.</br>
-Both web and windows versions of the release build have an issue where the GridManager does not create the grid dictionnary containing the tiles.
-I have tried many ways of handling it, but ultimately didn’t find a constant fix.
-(Sometimes, just restarting the Unity Editor fixed the problem on my end, but it’s random and not reliable.
-It feels out of hand)</br>
 When we rotate the ship, we don’t have a direct visual indication if the ship can be placed or not.
 We have to move the mouse to another tile to refresh the check --> adding a specific case in the code for that would fix the issue.</br>
 The UI isn’t the cleanest as on some displays the UI elements might appear out of screen (on resolutions different than 16:9)</br>
 There is a lack of information on the UI for the player to know which grid corresponds to what, and what he is supposed to do. (issue only for the player)</br>